sbusso/Bear-Power-Pack/Save Bear Search.md

 ## How to use
 1. Install workflow above
 2. Copy and paste complete code below into a new Bear note:
-3. Copy any Bear searches and run workflow (see note in point 2.)
+3. Copy any Bear searches and run workflow (click on Run-link in note copied from code below)

 ```
 Saved Searches